 - your cancer is smaller than 4cm

-- you only have one area of cancer
+- you only have one area of cancer in the vulva

 If it doesn't contain cancer cells, there is a good chance that the cancer has not spread.
 You will not need surgery to remove the rest of the lymph nodes.